 Almond flour is also what gives these muffins their enviable tan on top – I promise, they’re not burnt and are just as soft as advertised!

-Start by combining 2 Tablespoons ground flaxseed meal with 1/4 cup + 2 Tablespoons water in a small dish, then let it sit for 5 minutes to thicken.
+Start by combining ground flaxseed meal with water in a small dish, then let it sit for 5 minutes to thicken.
 As I mentioned earlier, the combination of flaxseed meal and water creates a “flax egg” which is a common vegan replacement for chicken eggs in recipes.

 I don’t find this replacement to work in recipes that require the fat and/or tackiness of a real egg like meatloaf/meatballs, cinnamon rolls, etc, but for my oatmeal bars and muffins, it works perfectly!

-While the flaxseed is thickening, add 1/2 cup each mashed banana and pure maple syrup, 1/4 cup each melted coconut oil and milk, and 1 teaspoon vanilla to a large bowl then stir with a fork to combine.
+While the flaxseed is thickening, add mashed banana, pure maple syrup, melted coconut oil, milk, and vanilla to a large bowl then stir with a fork to combine.
 Add the flax eggs then stir again.

 Let the muffins hang out in the tin for 10 minutes then remove to a cooling rack to cool completely.
 The urge to eat these babies right away is STRONG, but I find the flavor is best when they’ve come down to room temperature.